SPchalil/To-Do-App/README.md

 # To-Do App

-To-Do App is a project built to practice and hone my react skills.
+A simple To-Do App is a project built to practice and hone my react skills.

-The project allows user to create a to-do list as well as to delete an item from the to-do list.
+The project allows user to create an item to the to-do list as well as to delete an item from the to-do list.
 The project was built upon following a youtube tutorial on React.

 ![todo](https://user-images.githubusercontent.com/74065235/109562384-e2a57f00-7ab8-11eb-9028-e92389d667e0.png)